 a) Facebook Ireland Limited: share on Facebook

-Some information is transferred to the US domicile of the parent company Facebook Inc. This company complies with the data protection regulations of the US Privacy Shield and is registered with the US Privacy Shield Program of the US Department of Commerce.
-Purpose and scope of the data collection and further processing and use of the data by Facebook and your user rights as well as your ability to protect your privacy rights by changing your browser settings are subject to Facebook’s Data Protection Statement.
+Some information is transferred to the US domicile of the parent company Facebook Inc. Purpose and scope of the data collection and further processing and use of the data by Facebook and your user rights as well as your ability to protect your privacy rights by changing your browser settings are subject to Facebook’s Data Protection Statement.

 b) Twitter International Company: share on Twitter

-Some information is transferred to the US parent company Twitter Inc. The Twitter International Company complies with the data protection regulations of the US Privacy Shield.
-Twitter Inc. is registered with the US Privacy Shield Program of the US Department of Commerce.
+Some information is transferred to the US parent company Twitter Inc. Twitter Inc. is registered with the US Privacy Shield Program of the US Department of Commerce.
 Please find more information on Twitter’s data protection in Twitter’s Data Protection Statement .

 Please find more information on Xing’s data protection in Xing’s Data Protection Declaration.